rayven2129/MANAGEMENT_SYSTEM/README.md

-# WEBSHOP
+# MANAGEMENT_SYSTEM
-A full stack features of web based online shopping system
+A full stack features of web-based management_system for managing materials and exporting data